 When you file for this type of bankruptcy, an automatic stay starts, so creditors are not allowed to take collection action during this time without the court's permission.

-You attend a creditor meeting, called a 341 meeting.
-It will include you and your attorney, your bankruptcy trustee, and creditors who choose to attend so they can discuss your situation and proposed plan for repayment.
+You attend a creditor meeting called a 341 meeting.
+It will include you and your attorney, your bankruptcy trustee, and creditors who choose to participate so they can discuss your situation and proposed plan for repayment.

 Then, the court will hold a confirmation hearing to review your repayment plan.
-If it’s approved, it will be binding on you and your creditors.
-From there, you will make regular payments to the bankruptcy trustee, and those payments will be distributed to creditors.
+If approved, the repayment terms will be binding on you and your creditors.
+From there, you will make regular payments to the bankruptcy trustee, which will be distributed to creditors.

 After you complete your payment, you may receive a discharge of remaining eligible debts, which will release you from personal liability for the debts.
 You might also have to attend a financial management course as part of a discharge.
 When your repayment plan is complete, along with any other requirements, the court will close the case.

-Can I Get a Title Loan While in Chapter 13?
+Can I Get a Car Title Loan While in Chapter 13?

-• When you file for bankruptcy, new financial transactions, including getting a title loan, could violate this and may mean legal consequences because of the automatic stay it triggers.
+- When you file for bankruptcy, new financial transactions, including getting auto equity loans, could violate this and may mean legal consequences because of the automatic stay it triggers.

-Additionally, any significant financial transactions or changes to your financial situation during this type of bankruptcy may require approval from the bankruptcy court.
-Getting a title loan would probably not be approved by the court.
+Any significant financial transactions or changes to your financial situation during this type of bankruptcy may require approval from the bankruptcy court.
+Getting a title loan would probably not be approved by the court as it would demonstrate that you still have collateral that perhaps should have been subject to bankruptcy proceedings.

 Can You Get Title Loans While in Bankruptcy of Other Types?